Christmas lights today, (source: mrchristian) and 1929, (source: winterbos)

 Bottom: October 28, 1929, Winnipeg Tribune

-The committee's plan was to have Christmas trees attached to lamp posts with cedar boughs strung between them.
-Cords with electric lights of white, yellow, green and red would run throughout the greenery.
+The committee wanted Christmas trees attached to lamp posts with cedar boughs strung between them.
+Cords of electric lights with white, yellow, green and red bulbs would run throughout the greenery.
+Photos show that it also included strings of lights that stretched across the street.

 The initial footprint for these decorations was ambitious.
-They were to run from train station to train station on Main Street and up Portage Avenue to Sherbrook Street.
-That was soon scaled back, though, to run along Main Street from City Hall to Graham Avenue and along Portage Avenue from Main Street to Memorial Boulevard.
+They were to run along Main Street from the CPR station at Higgins Avenue to Union Station at Broadway, and along Portage Avenue from Main Street to Memorial Boulevard.
+The Main Street plan was scaled back to run only from city hall to Graham Avenue.

 Letters were sent to property owners on October 28th, the day before the stock market crash.
-When the results came back, 85 per-cent agreed to chip in to the plan.
-It wasn't the unanimous approval they wanted, but chose to forge ahead.
+When the results came back, 85 percent agreed to chip in to the lighting plan.
+It wasn't the unanimous approval they wanted, but they chose to forge ahead.

 The program appears to have been a success.
 No complaints or mishaps were noted in either newspaper.